Employment in the UK: January 2025

 7. Economic inactivity

 Since comparable records began in 1971, the economic inactivity rate had generally been falling.
 However, it increased during the coronavirus (COVID-19) pandemic and fluctuated around this increased rate.
-Over the year since July to September 2023 and in the latest quarter, July to September 2024, the economic inactivity rate decreased.
+The economic inactivity rate decreased over the year since September to November 2023, and in the latest quarter (September to November 2024).

 Increases in economic inactivity in the first year of the pandemic were largely among those aged 16 to 24 years.
 Following the pandemic, increases were largely among those aged 50 to 64 years.

 We also publish estimates of economic inactivity by reason and age from the Annual Population Survey (APS).
-Latest APS estimates, up to July 2023 to June 2024, show the majority of those who were inactive because of long-term sickness were aged 50 to 64 years, although long-term sickness increased across all age groups during the year to June 2024.
+Latest APS estimates, up to the October 2023 to September 2024 period, show the majority of those who were inactive because of long-term sickness were aged 50 to 64 years, although long-term sickness in this age group had decreased during the year to September 2024.

 APS estimates are currently not considered accredited official statistics and are currently designated as official statistics in development.

-APS estimates have not been reweighted to the same populations as the Labour Force Survey (LFS).
-Consequently, all APS tables remain weighted to the previous population totals, which will be inconsistent with those used for the LFS in the latest periods.
+APS estimates have not been weighted to the same populations as the Labour Force Survey (LFS).
+Consequently, all APS tables will be inconsistent with those used for the LFS.
 More information on the relationship between the APS and LFS is available in our Comparison of labour market data sources methodology.

 Back to table of contents